SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ..
 QUESTION: is this section too complex for this point in the book?
    Should it go in the Default Property Values section of Initialization instead?

-:newTerm:`Lazy stored properties`
-are stored properties whose initial value is not calculated until the first time it is used.
+A :newTerm:`lazy stored property` is a property whose initial value is not calculated until the first time it is used.
-These kinds of properties are indicated by writing the ``@lazy`` attribute before their declaration.
+You indicate a lazy stored property by writing the ``@lazy`` attribute before its declaration.

 .. note::

-   Lazy properties must always be declared as variables (with the ``var`` keyword), because it is possible that their initial value may not be retrieved until after instance initialization has finished.
+   A lazy property must always be declared as a variable (with the ``var`` keyword), because its initial value may not be retrieved until after instance initialization completes.
-   Constant properties must always have a value *before* initialization finishes, and cannot therefore be declared as lazy.
+   Constant properties must always have a value *before* initialization completes, and therefore cannot be declared as lazy.

 Lazy properties are useful when the initial value for a property is dependent on outside factors whose values are not known until after an instance's initialization is complete.
-Lazy properties are also useful when the initial value for a property requires complex or computationally-expensive setup that should not be performed unless or until it is needed.
+Lazy properties are also useful when the initial value for a property requires complex or computationally expensive setup that should not be performed unless or until it is needed.

-The example below shows a hypothetical situation where a lazy stored property is an appropriate way to avoid unnecessary initialization of a complex class.
+The example below uses a lazy stored property to avoid unnecessary initialization of a complex class.
 This example defines two classes called ``DataImporter`` and ``DataManager``, neither of which is shown in full: